equinor/res2df/docs/usage/satfunc.rst

 above will only pick the keywords ``SWOF`` and ``SGOF`` (in the case there are data for more keywords in the dataframe).

-There are no automated checks for validity of the dumped include files.
+There are no automated checks for validity of the dumped :term:`include file <include file>`.

 Extracting properties pr.
 SATNUM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have an include file prepared (from any source), you might need to determine certain properties like endpoint.
+If you have an :term:`include file` prepared (from any source), you might need to determine certain properties like endpoint.
 If you need to determine for example "SOWCR" - the largest oil saturation for which oil is immobile, because you need to avoid SOWCR + SWCR overshooting 1, you can write a code